 If you’re in doubt whether a given casino is legal, there are a few easy ways to tell:

 There are plenty of illegal offshore casinos serving US customers, but they do not provide a safe environment for you to gamble.
 They are not accountable to any outside organization and are engaged in illegal activity to begin with, so there’s no assurance that they’ll behave legitimately in other ways.

 Legal online casinos, on the other hand, operate under the supervision of the state regulator, in this case the Michigan Gaming Control Board (MGCB).
 That makes for a safer experience in several ways:

-The reality of gambling is that people who want to gamble will find a way.
+The reality of gambling, especially online gambling, is that people who want to gamble will find a way.
 If they don’t have a legal option available, they will seek out illegal offshore gambling sites.
 That’s worse for the gambler, for the state, and for society at large.

 Here are the big reasons US lawmakers in all states should consider following Michigan’s lead: